DaniyalAhmadKhan-LUMS/open-fabric-interview/Readme.md

+# Note:
-# Place your OpenAI key inside the key variable of the execute function
+Place your OpenAI key inside the key variable of the execute function